-Not many artists, musicians in particular, can recover from an accident that leaves them paralyzed from the waist down.
-And if the artist is a drummer, a skill that requires one’s feet in equal measure to the upper limbs, then said drummer has most likely already seen the better part of his career.
-However if you are Robert Wyatt, one of Canterbury’s scene most prominent musicians, who at the age of 28 dropped from a 4th floor bathroom window after imbibing large quantities of southern comfort, tequila and whiskey, you use this horrific event as a turning point and start a new career.
+Very few artists, musicians in particular, can recover from an accident that leaves them paralyzed from the waist down.
+If the unfortunate artist is a drummer, a skill that requires one’s feet in equal measure to the upper limbs, then said drummer has most likely seen the better part of his career.
+However if you are Robert Wyatt, one of the Canterbury scene’s most prominent musicians, who at the age of 28 dropped from a 4th floor bathroom window after imbibing large quantities of southern comfort, tequila and whiskey, you use this horrific event as a turning point and embark on a new career.

 Sea Song is not an easy song to cover but attempts have been made a number of times, including Tears for Fears who gave it a good interpretation, although Roland Orzabal’s vocals are a tad too sweet for this kind of a song.
 The interpretation I like the most is by one of my favorite bands of recent years, The Unthanks, from their 2011 album Diversions Vol. 1, the songs of Robert Wyatt and Anthony & the Johnsons.
 Robert Wyatt concurs, as he stated in various interviews.

 So without farther ado, here is the song as it appeared on Rock Bottom in 1974:

 For those interested in learning more about Robert Wyatt, I highly recomend reading his biography Different Every Time: The Authorised Biography of Robert Wyatt, by Marcus O’Dair.

 Your skin shining softly in the moonlight

 Partly fish, partly porpoise, partly baby sperm whale